BY Andre Gaudreault

 - and finally, there exist physical quantities in the universe (physical constants) that play essential roles in this fine-tuning and which are generally believed to be both universal in nature and constant in time.
 (Wikipedia).

-It is also possible —if the initial Big Bang is in fact the ultimate instant when all matters of the universe came out of nothing —that this newly created Big Bang by an act of destruction would have the antithetical consequence of returning all matters of the universe into nothing, as I fear.
+Is it not also possible —if the initial Big Bang is in fact the ultimate instant when all matters of the universe came out of nothing —that this newly created Big Bang by an act of destruction would have the antithetical consequence of returning all matters of the universe into nothing, as I fear?

 So, the danger lurking behind the creation of a new big bang is not “only” to “destroy the universe,” as I first believed, but, which would be even worst, to send it into relative chaos, in which we would all be eternally ‘conscious’ (Vs, Hegel’s “absolute consciousness”) of having lost for ever the capacity to exist as complex entities!!!!!!!
 Thus being dawned to be bored for eternity, in a human-created hell!
 (I thought of that, while being bored while riding my stationary bike, and thinking: What if the material universe were destroyed, but consciousness remain and I am stuck in this feeling of borness for eternity???)